 2. Get organized & don't procrastinate

 A key to college success is organization and time management.
-This is a huge struggle particularly for incoming freshman.
-There is no one to tell you deadlines, little if any extra credit, and no second chances.
+This is a huge struggle, particularly for an incoming freshman.
+There is no one to tell you deadlines, little if any extra credit and no second chances.
 Be sure before the school year starts to get a planner or organization app, get all your school materials and class lists down ahead of time, and stay ahead of deadlines.

 3. Get involved, but don't overload

 Make sure you find a community and get involved.
 Even if that group is a study group, a yoga club, or sports team, find people with similar interests that will MOTIVATE YOU TO BE BETTER!
 You can keep your party friends, but be sure you have people in your life who push you to achieve your goals.
 Employers and grad schools will also look at what you did during college.
 While yoga club won't make up for failing grades, if you get involved and get leadership positions on campus it shows that you weren't just drinking or sleeping through college.
 Being an involved member of your community can help improve your mental state too.
 That being said don't overwhelm yourself with twelve clubs, be sure to make time for class, study, and self-care.

 It's not often you get extra credit opportunities in college.
 Even if you are sitting at an A, there is never "bad" extra credit.
 The extra assignment may come back to help you for a bad test score or a missed assignment down the road.
 That extra assignment may make the difference between an A and a B, or a B and a C, and that can change everything.

 5. Be the “teacher's pet"